-- (2) A prisoner in the Special Stage, whose conduct has been continuously excellent from the time of his entering the Fourth Stage, shall, if he has been in the Special Stage for at least 2 years, be eligible to be discharged 7 days earlier from the date of his discharge. - (3) A prisoner in this Stage shall be an Honour Prisoner and shall wear a special blue uniform. - 39.
-(1) As a result of a disciplinary charge or for continued slackness at labour, a prisoner may be reduced in Stage or have his promotion to another Stage postponed by the Officer-in-Charge for a period not exceeding 3 months, and by the Visiting Justices for a period not exceeding 6 months.
+- (2) A prisoner in the Special Stage, whose conduct has been continuously excellent from the time of his entering the Fourth Stage, shall, if he has been in the Special Stage for at least 2 years, be eligible to be discharged 7 days earlier from the date of his discharge. - (3) A prisoner in this Stage shall be an Honour Prisoner and shall wear a special blue uniform.

-Reduction and postponement of promotion
+Reduction and postponement of promotion.

-- (2) A prisoner reduced to a lower Stage shall not be entitled to restoration until he has completed at least 3 months without a disciplinary charge, or if reduced from the Special Stage, until he has completed at least 6 months without disciplinary charge. - (3) A prisoner reduced in Stage shall also be liable to forfeiture of earnings, reduction in Earnings Grade, or removal from Earnings Scheme for a period not exceeding 3 months. - (4) A prisoner in the Special Stage who is reduced a second time shall not be eligible for restoration until he has completed at least 12 months without a disciplinary charge. - (5) The Progressive Stage System shall be explained to every prisoner on first admission, and the Officer-in-Charge shall ensure that it is thoroughly understood. - 40.
-(1) The Superintendent shall, in the interest of good conduct and Privileges training, establish at every prison such system or systems of privileges as may be appropriate for different classes of prisoners and different methods of training.
+- 39. (1) As a result of a disciplinary charge or for continued slackness at labour, a prisoner may be reduced in Stage or have his promotion to another Stage postponed by the Officer-in-Charge for a period not exceeding 3 months and by the Visiting Justices for a period not exceeding 6 months. - (2) A prisoner reduced to a lower Stage shall not be entitled to restoration until he has completed at least 3 months without a disciplinary charge, or if reduced from the Special Stage, until he has completed at least 6 months without disciplinary charge. - (3) A prisoner reduced in Stage shall also be liable to forfeiture of earnings, reduction in Earnings Grade, or removal from Earnings Scheme for a period not exceeding 3 months. - (4) A prisoner in the Special Stage who is reduced a second time shall not be eligible for restoration until he has completed at least 12 months without a disciplinary charge. - (5) The Progressive Stage System shall be explained to every prisoner on first admission and the Officer-in-Charge shall ensure that it is thoroughly understood.

+Privileges.

+40. (1) The Director shall, in the interest of good conduct and training, establish at every prison such system or systems of privileges as may be appropriate for different classes of prisoners and different methods of training.

-- (2) Every such system shall include arrangements under which sums paid to prisoners under these Rules may be spent on such articles and subject to such conditions as the Superintendent determines. - (3) The privileges of prisoners in the various Stage shall be as follows --
+(2) Every such system shall include arrangements under which sums paid to prisoners under these Rules may be spent on such articles and subject to such conditions as the Director determines.

-(a) First and Second Stage -
+- (3) The privileges of prisoners in the various Stage shall be as follows - (a) First Stage and Second Stage -